Autophagic vacuolar myopathy: Mode of inheritance

-Most of the AVMs are sex-linked, meaning the gene with regards to AVM is located on a sex chromosome.
+Most of the AVMs are sex-linked, meaning the gene related to AVM is located on a sex chromosome.
 Danon disease is hereditary and is inherited in an X-linked dominant pattern.
 The LAMP2 gene associated with Danon disease is located on the X-chromosome.
 Since the X-chromosome is one of the two sex chromosomes, females may develop the disease with just one mutation in one of their two copies of the X-chromosome.
 Since there is only one X-chromosome present in humans, a mutation in that particular X chromosome could already cause the disease.
 Therefore, males typically exhibit more severe symptoms than females.
-Because Danon disease is X-linked, this means that fathers cannot pass their X-linked traits to their sons because males always pass their Y-chromosome to their male offsprings.
+Because Danon disease is X-linked, this means that fathers cannot pass their X-linked traits to their sons because males only pass their Y-chromosome to their male offsprings.

-Though also X-linked, the transmission pattern of XMEA is of a X-linked recessive pattern.
+Though also X-linked, the transmission of XMEA is of an X-linked recessive pattern.
 Since females have two X-chromosomes, this means that females may be carriers who are asymptomatic or only showing mild symptoms.
 Meanwhile, males become diseased if they inherit just one X-chromosome that contains the mutated VMA21 gene.
 Similar to Danon disease, males with XMEA cannot pass the mutated gene to their sons, but will pass the gene to their daughters, who will be carriers.
 Female carriers have a subsequent 25% chance of having a carrier daughter, a 25% chance to have a non-carrier daughter, a 25% chance to have a diseased son, and a 25% son to have a healthy son.